 Also, remember that caulk is used for filling the cracks and screw gaps on the wet roof so that dirt, germs, bugs, water, etc., cannot pass through them.

 However, if after the caulking job, water doesn’t escape and remains there for long, mold or mildew can form quickly due to standing water and wet surfaces.

 So, if your job requires sealing an area that gets a lot of snow or rainwater exposure, it would be best to use a temporary sealant such as sponges or rolled-up small towels that can be stuffed in cracks, joints, overlaps, seams, gutters, downspout, etc.

 These sponges and towels can be later removed after the heavy rainfall, which will avoid possibly bigger problems down the line.

 Applying caulk and sealant to dry surfaces will result in a better hold and longer-lasting product as opposed to caulking in wetter conditions.

 But if the weather conditions aren’t appropriate and your caulking job can’t wait for long, follow the above steps and use the caulk designed for wet surfaces and rainy conditions I mentioned above.

-With the right product, precautions, and some patience, you can still get the job done quickly and effectively.
+With the right product, precautions, and patience, you can still get the job done quickly and efficiently.